marcoramponi/Macaulay2/README.md

 ## Acknowledgements
-- Many thanks to [@MBender](https://mbender.github.io/) who helped me with the Macaulay technicalities in designing many of the tutorials above.
+- Many thanks to [@MBender](https://mbender.github.io/) who helped me designing some of the above tutorials.

 ## Contact